avkovalevs/aws-pg/README.md

 The secret variables will be decrypted temporary in memory during the playbook run.
 They are not shown in std output and logs.

 3. Start to deploy PG infrastructure:
+If Ansible host and database hosts are accesible to both end via common private network then need to change 'hosts' file on privatedatabase addresses.
+In case of database hosts and ansible host has passwordless access between Ubuntu users then option --key-fileno need to be specified.
 ```
 [ubuntu@ans-host:/etc/ansible]$ ansible-playbook -i hosts playbook.yml --key-file="/home/ubuntu/javakey.pem" -v
 ```